osnory/BE-Challenge/README.md

 Congratulations on making it to the challenge stage of the interview process!

-This challenge is designed to test your Software Enigneering skills, in particular back end servers.
+This challenge is designed to test your ML Engineering skills.

-It will likely take 2-3 hours total.
+It will likely take 4-5 hours total.
 If you find it's taking longer than that, just wrap up what you have and finish off with some pseudo-code to explain what you would do next.
 Seeing how you prioritize under time restrictions is really useful too.

 After you complete this challenge we will have a meeting where you can discuss your approach, and you can share your results, thoughts and ideas.